Interested in making a difference?

 Colleen started her service at a young age being recognized as a Kohl's Cares for Kids volunteer at age 8 for her work with Reading is Fundamental.
 She was awarded her Bronze Award in Girl Scouts for a project resulting in 139 dresses for orphans in Haiti & was the 2013 Prudential Spirit of Community middle level top state volunteer for a service club she founded in her middle school.

 She started an organization called the Book Fairy's Daughter dedicated to literacy & has hosted large book exchanges in a central city, partnered with former Packer Santana Dotson, provided books for free libraries, transitional living facilities, hospitals, & other agencies distributing over 5000 books.
-She received the Girl Scout Silver Award for her literacy program & travels overseas annually doing orphan care & assisting in a medical clinic.
-On her last trip abroad, she was responsible for deworming an entire orphanage.
+She received the Girl Scout Silver Award for her literacy program the created free libraries and provided over 7,000 books for disadvantaged folks in different settings.
+She travels overseas annually doing orphan care & assisting in a medical clinic.
+She has been responsible for deworming an entire orphanage.
 She splits her summers between work with the Lakota Sioux in South Dakota and working as lifeguard for summer camp.
-She recently received a Positively Milwaukee Award for her community work with disadvantaged kids and will receive Girl Scout Gold Award in Spring of 2018.
+In 2018, she received a Positively Milwaukee Award for her community work with disadvantaged kids.

 Colleen is an occasional guest blogger & is the author of the Can Do newsletter available in the Kids' Village of From Our Village.
-Her goal is to become a combat medic in the army while attending college for nursing.
+She currently attends St. Norbert College and serves in the Army National Guard as a Military Police Officer.